profile-sh/docs/projects/gh_workflows_project.md

 - on left side menu click w1_hello
 - click the dropdown *Run workflow* on the right side
 - wait for the run to finish
-- refresh your pages site and if everything went well, the site will reload successfully

 ## Workflows